seemaacharya/Logistic-Regression-claimants-data/README.md

 # Logistic-Regression-claimants-data

-Q) classify whether the claim is with Attorney or not.
+Q) To predict as whether the claimant appointing Attorney or not.

 Steps-